katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 -	Testers: Simulated users (using tools like JMeter).
 -	Method: Simulate multiple users accessing and updating profiles and game logs simultaneously.
 -	Success Metrics: No performance degradation, response times within acceptable ranges.

-**Security Testing:**
--	Objective: Ensure the application is secure, with no vulnerabilities.
--	Testers: Security specialists or penetration testers.
--	Method: Conduct common security tests such as SQL injection, cross-site scripting (XSS), and data encryption checks.
--	Success Metrics: No vulnerabilities or exploits found, user data remains secure.

 ### 3. Test Scenarios
 **Scenario 1: Player Profile Creation and Editing**
 -	Test Objective: Verify that a user can create a profile, edit it, and the changes are saved correctly.
 -	Steps:
 1. User clicks "Create Profile".
-2. User inputs character details and saves.
+2. User inputs character name and saves.
 3. User later edits the profile and updates the stats.
 4. Verify changes are reflected in the profile.
 -	Expected Outcome: The profile is created, and edits are saved successfully without errors.